Health Visiting is a service offered to all families with pre-school children.

 - In Guernsey children are offered the Routine Immunisation Schedule as in the UK

 - You can view the routine schedule here.
-Routine Immunisation Schedule [71kb]
+Routine Immunisation Schedule [55kb]

-- In Guernsey all immunisations given up to 3.5 years are offered by your GP surgery.
-These are known as the preschool boosters.
+- In Guernsey all immunisations given to babies and at one year old are offered by your GP surgery.

 - You can read about immunisations up to 1 year here.
 A guide to immunisations up to one year of age

 - All routine immunisations are paid for by Health & Social Care.

 - The Health Visiting Team offers 2 pre school booster immunisations of Diphtheria, Tetanus, Polio and Whooping cough (DTaP/IPV) and Measles, Mumps and Rubella (MMR) to children from 3 years 4 months of age as recommended by the Routine Schedule.

 - The boosters are offered as part of a developmental review appointment to which you will be invited by letter when your child reaches the correct age.
 There is no charge for this service.

 - The nurses administering these immunisations are trained and used to dealing with children of this age.
 It is understandable for parents and children to feel anxious but we try our best to ensure that this is done with minimal upset.
 We do find that children find it less upsetting if they are made aware of what is going to happen.
 We suggest you tell them they require some medication in their arms before they go to school to make sure that they continue to be healthy.
 We appreciate that all children are different but most children will be able to understand this.

-- More information about the vaccines can be found in the leaflet about preschool immunisations here Pre School Immunisation Leaflet [772kb]
+- More information about the vaccines can be found in the leaflet about preschool immunisations here Pre-school Vaccinations: A Guide to Vaccinations from 2 years old until starting primary school [772kb]

-- You can also see information on the NHS immunisation website here MMR and DTP/IPV
+- You can also see information on the NHS immunisation website here MMR and DTaP/IPV

 - If you have any questions about these or any other immunisations please contact us at Lukis House on Tel No: 707368 ext no: 5286.
 We will be happy to answer your questions and give advice.